 Everyone has their own unique relationship with learning.
 Some associate it with school and have negative feelings about it and others find it extremely positive.

-In any case, to re-imagine your relationship with learning and motivate or reinforce your passion for it, let’s look at a model that’s been developed by Carol Dweck, professor of psychology at Stanford University.
-Her model distinguishes between two kinds of mindsets: what she calls a fixed mindset and a growth mindset.
+In any case, to reimagine your relationship with learning and motivate or reinforce your passion for it, let’s look at a model that’s been developed by Carol Dweck, professor of psychology at Stanford University.
+Her model distinguishes between two kinds of mindsets: a fixed mindset and a growth mindset.

-A fixed mindset is characterised by a person who thinks that their ability to grow and develop is predetermined and limited.
+A fixed mindset is the belief that one’s ability to grow and develop is predetermined and limited.
 If you have a fixed mindset, you have a static view of what you are capable of doing.
-A fixed mindset is characterised by psychological constraints, often called “limiting beliefs”.
+A fixed mindset is characterized by psychological constraints, often called “limiting beliefs.”

 The first is called learned helplessness.
-This results from negative experiences, such as being punished or humiliated by getting poor marks at school.
+This results from negative experiences, such as being punished for or humiliated by getting poor grades at school.
 This kind of negative experience can create a very pessimistic view of your ability to learn.

-Another type of conditioning is modelling.
-By surrounding yourself with people who share and express a fixed mindset, you typically begin to imitate the same behaviours and beliefs.
+Another type of conditioning is modeling.
+By surrounding yourself with people who share and express a fixed mindset, you typically begin to imitate the same behaviors and beliefs.
 In other words, a fixed mindset is contagious.

-I particularly like the concept of “excellent mistakes” – those that happen when you are making your best efforts.
+I particularly like the concept of “excellent mistakes”—those that happen when you are making your best effort.
 These are often growth opportunities since they are unrelated to your effort but rather your knowledge and ability – which can always be improved by learning.

 Thankfully, we now know that this idea does not correspond at all with our biological reality.

-That’s what we’ve learned from the field of neuroscience – the science of the brain.
-The evidence is clear – your brain is highly plastic and continuously changing.
+That’s what we’ve learned from the field of neuroscience: evidence clearly shows that your brain is highly plastic and continuously changing.
 In fact, your brain creates new connections from moment to moment throughout your entire life.
 As a human being, you learn all the time; but the ease, efficiency and joy with which you learn will depend on how you develop your capacity to learn.